esteinig/sketchy/README.md

 See the `Tasks and Parameters` section for details on all tasks and settings available in `Sketchy`.

+Reads are expected to belong to the species used in the reference sketch.
+Use a taxonomic classifier to filter metagenomic samples - we use `Kraken2` and it works well on test data from [Legget et al. (2019)](https://www.biorxiv.org/content/10.1101/180406v2).

 ### Python CLI

 `Sketchy` can be run through a wrapper in the `Python CLI` which is suitable for completed read files.
 Read streams and online sequencing runs should be served with the `Rust CLI`.